Home ยป Topics ยป Garden

 Planting Tips

-• Use Some Weed Fabric: Line the inside of your pot with weed fabric to prevent soil from escaping through drainage holes.
+• Use Weed Fabric: Lining the inside of your pot with weed fabric helps prevent soil from escaping through drainage holes.

-• Lightweight Containers: Fill the bottom 1/4 of your XL pots with crushed plastic nursery pots before adding soil.
+• Lighten Heavy Containers: For XL or deep containers, fill the bottom quarter with crushed nursery pots before adding soil.
 This reduces weight and makes moving large containers much easier.

 Fertilizing Your Container Garden

-• Why Fertilize?
-Container plants rely on you for nutrients, as they don’t have access to the ground’s natural resources.
+Container plants rely on you entirely for nutrients since they don’t have access to in-ground soil.
+Proper fertilizing is one of the biggest keys to success.

-• Slow-Release Fertilizer: Use a balanced, slow-release fertilizer like this designed for containers.
-This provides a steady supply of nutrients and it’s set and forget.
+• Slow-Release Fertilizer: Mix a balanced, slow-release fertilizer into the soil at planting time.
+This ensures a steady supply of nutrients all season long.

-• Bloom Booster: Consider adding a bloom booster like this one during the growing season to encourage more flowers.
+• Bloom Booster: I like to follow up with a bloom booster during the growing season, especially for annuals, to encourage more flowers.

 Summer front porch planters filled with flowering annuals from proven winners.
 Old farmhouse front porch with front door wreath, planters, stone lions, harlequin tile walkway and fresh eggs sign